 HON.
 A.A.
 MAHARAJ.- Mr. Speaker, I oppose the amendment by the Leader of the Government in Parliament because it reflects injustice, revenge and vengeance.
-What our leader was basically doing percent Fijians, who have actually voted for the honourable Leader of the Opposition - 136,000 votes.
+What our leader was basically doing ....

 HON.
 M.S.N.
 KAMIKAMICA.- What did you ask outside?